 High blood pressure (hypertension) in children is not a congenital heart disease, but it can have a hereditary link.
 For that reason, children born into families with a history of high blood pressure need to have their blood pressure watched with special care.

-Most cases of high blood pressure in children are usually the result of another disease, like heart or kidney disease.
+Most cases of high blood pressure in children are the result of another disease, like heart or kidney disease.
 This is called secondary hypertension.
-Less often, children have what is called primary (or essential) hypertension.
-This means that the real cause of the high blood pressure is not known.

 How is blood pressure measured?

 The doctor will measure your child's blood pressure using a device called a sphygmomanometer.